• Skip to main content

 Bitcoin Prime Scam Signals

 There are no signals or any kind of trading dashboard.
 This is a simple and direct registration to the broker CRM through an REST API integration.
-We tried through multiple Bitcoin Prime websites (there are three that claim to be the official ones), and not even one offered any kind of dashboard or for that matter anything that even resembles a signals setup.
+We tried through multiple Bitcoin Prime websites (there are now over 6 that claim to be the official ones), and not even one offered any kind of dashboard or for that matter anything that even resembles a signals setup.

 Bitcoin Prime Review, It’s A Scam – Period!